70aa-editCROPSQUARE2.jpg

 Laboratory manager

-Juliana has used her wealth of experience in cell culture, biochemistry and molecular biology to study the molecular mechanisms of ALS and FTD, and to keep the lab running smoothly since 2018.
+Juliana has used her wealth of experience in cell culture, biochemistry and molecular biology to study the molecular mechanisms of ALS and FTD, and to keep the lab running smoothly since 2018, at the Queensland Brain Institute at The University of Queensland and now also the Charles Perkins Centre at The University of Sydney.

 Kunle Headshot.jpg